spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-manifest-addon.md

 ---
 sidebar_label: "Add a Manifest"
 title: "Add a Manifest"
-description: "REVISE: Learn how to create an add-on profile in Palette."
+description: "Learn how to create an add-on profile in Palette that adds a manifest layer."
 hide_table_of_contents: false
 sidebar_position: 5
 tags: ["profiles", "cluster profiles"]